Johennes/aliexpress-invoice-generator/README.md

 # AliExpress Invoice Generator

+**As of 2022-03-14 the add-on is defunct due to the new layout on aliexpress.com.
+Check #8 for details.**

 This is a browser extension for generating PDF invoices from [AliExpress] order detail websites.
 At the time of implementing this, AliExpress didn't offer any downloadable invoice format.
 Existing add-ons were closed source and looked rather phishy so I decided